 However the third time Jesus Christ asked Peter if he loves him, instead of using the word “Agapao” Jesus used the word “Phileo.”
 In other words Jesus Christ even questioned the brotherly love that Peter has for him.
 Jesus Christ was asking “Peter, are you sure that you even love me as a brother.”

-So here we see the most obvious reason why Peter was grieved and that was not because of a hot tub cover.
+So here we see the most obvious reason why Peter was grieved.
 Peter was not grieved because he was asked by our Lord three times if he loved him.
 He was grieved because even the “brotherly” love that he offered was questioned by the Lord Jesus Christ.
 Peter humbly replied “Lord, thou knowest.”

 In all of the three instances after asking Peter his commitment of love, Christ always ends the conversation with Feed my lambs once and feed my sheep twice.
 He was telling Peter that it is not enough that you say you love.
 You must demonstrate your love by action.
 That is to feed His lambs and the sheep.
 The lambs and sheep here being referred to are the followers of Christ.